feast-dev/feast/docs/reference/online-stores/snowflake.md

 ## Description

-The [Snowflake](https://trial.snowflake.com) online store provides support for materializing feature values into an Snowflake Transient Table for serving online features.
+The [Snowflake](https://trial.snowflake.com) online store provides support for materializing feature values into a Snowflake Transient Table for serving online features.

 * Only the latest feature values are persisted

+The data model for using a Snowflake Transient Table as an online store follows a tall format (one row per feature)):
+* "entity_feature_key" (BINARY) -- unique key used when reading specific feature_view x entity combination
+* "entity_key" (BINARY) -- repeated key currently unused for reading entity_combination
+* "feature_name" (VARCHAR)
+* "value" (BINARY)
+* "event_ts" (TIMESTAMP)
+* "created_ts" (TIMESTAMP)

+ (This model may be subject to change when Snowflake Hybrid Tables are released)

 ## Example